A Culture of Safety

 McFarlane challenged the group to “focus on how to migrate TriMet to the highest levels of safety performance and thereby improve our performance in all areas of our business.”
 The task force looked at the culture of safety within the agency, the physical environment we operate in, and the behavior of individuals that interact with our system.

-The task force held a series of public meetings and wrapped up its work in October with a final report containing 19 recommendations.
-We are currently developing action plans to implement these recommendations.
+The task force held a series of public meetings and wrapped up its work in October with a final report containing 19 recommendations, which we implemented in our action plans.

 We initiated a line-by-line review of every bus route, looking for possible safety issues (such as stops or turns that might be unsafe or illegal).
 As a result, we’ve closed or moved several bus stops, and even rerouted buses to ensure that we’re putting safety first.